christso/crypto-investing-guide/README.md

 # Project Evaluation

-Is product already working?
+Is the product already working?

 How strong is the ecosystem (developers, businesses, and users)?

-What differentiates it from its competitors?
+What is the unique selling proposition (USP), and how is it different from its competitors?

 Does the monetary policy reward long-term holders?